xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 it.
 Teach rather than command: ideally the author finishes the review able to make the same judgement themselves next time.

-#### Assume competence {#assume-competence}

-**Avoid language that assumes mistakes.**

-Instead of:

-> You forgot to handle this case.

-Prefer:

-> Was this case intentionally excluded?

-Often it was.
-The goal is to understand before concluding, and when it really was an oversight, the question costs the author nothing to answer.

 #### Prefer threads over pull-request-level comments {#prefer-threads-over-pull-request-level-comments}

 **Attach comments to code whenever you can, so that they become resolvable threads.**